-Treatment Principle Advantages Disadvantages Chemical sterilisation/ decontamination Many AUSVETPLAN decontamination procedures are based on use of chemicals for sterilisation or decontamination.
+Treatment Principle Advantages Disadvantages Chemical sterilisation/ Many AUSVETPLAN decontamination procedures are based on use of chemicals for sterilisation or decontamination.
 The chemicals used vary for each disease.
-They range from agents that simply change pH, such as citric acid and NaOH, to more powerful oxidising agents, such as Virkon® Procedures for chemical disinfection are well documented and understood WHS concerns Environmental concerns Chemical needs to come in contact with organism to be effective Heat sterilisation/ decontamination Heat sterilisation is a well-recognised method of destroying pathogens.
+They range from agents that simply change pH, such as citric acid and NaOH, to more powerful oxidising agents, such as Virkon® Procedures for chemical disinfection are well documented and understood WHS concerns decontamination Environmental concerns and and orotood Chemical needs to come in contact with organism to be effective Heat sterilisation/ decontamination Heat sterilisation is a well-recognised method of destroying pathogens.
 It can use direct sunlight, gas and electrical heating elements.
 Covering materials with black plastic in summer may raise temperature to required levels Uses existing technology Not suitable for some materials Available throughout Australia Rendering capacity is limited Can be used immediately Requires monitoring to ensure required temperature is achieved throughout the material being treated

-Treatment Principle Advantages Disadvantages Maceration/grinding Maceration of carcasses and other materials will generally reduce their volume, and possibly make them easier to handle and speed the rate of decomposition/disposal Ease of handling resultant material Increased production of aerosols Different types of vehicles can be used to transport the material (eg tankers, concrete trucks) Need for additional equipment Allows improved mixing of disinfectant products (adjuvants) with material WHS concerns Difficulty decontaminating equipment Increases speed of decomposition/disposal (composting/fermenting) Adverse owner and public perceptions Bulking agent needs to be added to absorb liquid release from carcasses at grinding Inceases range of possible disposal options Large units can handle about 15 tonne/hour Large labour requirement Combined steam sterilisation and maceration Sterilisation combined with maceration involves steam sterilising the waste and then grinding it for delivery to landfill or composting Steam sterilisation will remove most infective agents Capacity is too small for large numbers of large ruminants an horses Waste produced can be buried in landfill site that accepts uninfected putrescible waste Requires monitoring of final product A portable unit can be taken on farm Suitable for treating small ruminant and poultry carcasses Not suitable for anthrax or TS Requires skilled labour High cost of equipment Ease of handling resultant material Adverse owner and public perceptions Different types of vehicles can be used to transport the material (eg tankers, concrete trucks) Bulking agent needs to be added to absorb liquid release from carcasses at grinding Increases speed of decomposition/disposal (by composting/fermenting) Inceases range of possible disposal options
+Treatment Principle Advantages Disadvantages Maceration/grinding Maceration of carcasses and other materials will generally reduce their volume, and possibly make them easier to handle and speed the rate of decomposition/disposal Ease of handling resultant material Increased production of aerosols Different types of vehicles can be used to transport the material (eg tankers, concrete trucks) Need for additional equipment Allows improved mixing of disinfectant products (adjuvants) with material WHS concerns Difficulty decontaminating equipment Increases speed of decomposition/disposal (composting/fermenting) Adverse owner and public perceptions Bulking agent needs to be added to absorb liquid released from carcasses at grinding Inceases range of possible disposal options Large units can handle about 15 tonne/hour Large labour requirement Combined steam sterilisation and maceration Sterilisation combined with maceration involves steam sterilising the waste and then grinding it for delivery to landfill or composting Steam sterilisation will remove most infective agents Capacity is too small for large numbers of large ruminants and horses Waste produced can be buried in landfill site that accepts uninfected putrescible waste Requires monitoring of final product A portable unit can be taken on farm Not suitable for anthrax or TSEs Requires skilled labour Suitable for treating small ruminant and poultry carcasses High cost of equipment Ease of handling resultant material Adverse owner and public perceptions Bulking agent needs to be added to absorb liquid released from carcasses at grinding Different types of vehicles can be used to transport the material (eg tankers, concrete trucks) Increases speed of decomposition/disposal (by composting/fermenting) Inceases range of possible disposal options